StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 <p><u>Man created to replace Satan and his angels</u>:</p>

 The creation of Man following the Genesis Gap judgment (see [Part 2](https://ichthys.com/sr2-copy.htm), our previous study) is a clear indication that the two events are intimately related.
 For God to create a new species of creature, possessing along with the angels both spirituality and free will, and then to deposit them on the very scene of Satan's rebellious activity was no subtle indication that at least one of God's purposes for mankind would be the replacement of the devil and his evil legions.
 This must have been abundantly and immediately clear to Satan.
-For here was a new moral creature who (left to his own devices) might just do what he and his would not: *obey God's will without rebelling against Him*. <!-- --- -->As soon as the requisite population was reached through procreation, Satan and company could be removed, wholeness and completeness having thus been restored.
+For here was a new moral creature who (left to his own devices) might just do what he and his would not: *obey God's will without rebelling against Him*. <!-- slide-break -->As soon as the requisite population was reached through procreation, Satan and company could be removed, wholeness and completeness having thus been restored.
 Judgment, after all, had already been pronounced (Job 4:18; Matt.25:41; Jn.16:11).
 What could remain except for a one-for-one replacement of fallen angels with human beings, once our numbers became sufficient?
 With judgment set, execution of God's sentence against the devil would be inevitable if not immediate (cf. Rev.20:10):

 {{% ichthys-translation p="Isaiah 24:21-22" %}}